Columbus State University Libraries

 User Base

 Full-time faculty numbers 300.
-Academically, the university is organized into four colleges: College of Letters and Sciences, D. Abbott Turner College of Business, College of Education and Health, and College of the Arts.
-The university offers 76 bachelor, 89 masters, 11 specialist and one doctoral degrees.
+Student-Faculty Ration in Fall 2020 was 15-1.
+The university offers more than 90 undergraduate and graduate degree options.
 Columbus State has a robust offering of fully online and hybrid classes in addition to traditional face-to-face learning.

 Selection Responsibility